Insomnia and sleep disorders

 Consequences of insomnia

 A study (3) showed that just three nights of bad sleep decreased cells response to insulin by 30%.
 Volunteers had three normal nights of eight hours sleep, followed by three nights of four and a half hours sleep.
-This sleep upset, easy to get when travelling, over-working or with a sick family member, caused insulin resistance that eventually could lead to diabetes, obesity, cancer and numerous other diseases. - Accumulation of metabolic waste toxins in the brain.
+This sleep upset, easy to get when travelling, over-working or with a sick family member, caused insulin resistance that eventually could lead to diabetes, cancer and numerous other diseases. - Accumulation of metabolic waste toxins in the brain.
 Sleep is a brain-detox process.
-Increased risk of Alzheimer's disease (10, 11), with accumulation of B-amyloid after just one night of sleep deprivation.
+Increased risk of neurological problems like Alzheimer's disease (10, 11), with accumulation of B-amyloid after just one night of sleep deprivation.
 (12)

 - Significant increase in all kinds of physical and mental health problems in the long-term.
 (13)